 The School of Pharmacy offers the Doctor of Pharmacy (Pharm.D.) as its single professional degree.
-The Pharm.D. is a 4-year professional program, requiring at least two years of pre-professional studies that may be completed at any accredited college or university.
+The Pharm.D. is a four-year professional program, requiring at least two years of pre-professional studies that may be completed at any accredited college or university.

 Students are admitted once each year for enrollment in the fall semester.
 Studies must be on a full time basis.
 Students will spend the majority of each weekday in classes, laboratories, or clinical experiences.